sharonjl/svclog/README.md

-This package provides three types of logging for api services, from an old project.
+This package provides three types of logging for api services.
+(From an old project)
-- Key=value logger
+- Keyval logger
 - JSON logger
 - Nil logger